 However, if you strain a muscle and cause excessive damage, the body has to rely on other inferior pathways to get the healing job done as fast as possible.
 Unfortunately, this usually means that scar tissue and tissue that is inferior in quality compared to muscle tissue is formed.
-With BFR, however, we can limit this inferior tissue from being developed and promote more quality muscle tissue being generated.

 Why is myostatin worth noting, and why do we want it inhibited?
 Well, myostatin is part of the TGF-beta superfamily, which is the bad scar tissue pathway we mentioned earlier.